edisonfillus/abn-amro/README.md

 * Ingredients and Cooking Instructions have its own tables.
 As there is only one editable string field, it was leveraged the JPA's `@ElementCollection` feature to avoid creating specific entities.
 * It's using a MySQL as database.
 Just because it's the most popular one.
 Choose to use a relational just because it's a general application type of database.
   Note: In order to scale it should use a most suitable NoSQL database to query, like Redis.
 * It's using Spring Data JPA.
 Just because it's more productive and eliminate a lot of SQL boilerplate to create an assessment.
+Using Lazy Loading in entity collections by default and using `@EntityGraph` in queries that need the full object to reduce database round trips.
 * It's not implementing idempotency in create method.
 In case of retrials, it will duplicate recipes with different identifiers.
   Suggestion: Use an idempotency that should be sent by the client, that should be used in retrials.
 * It's not using a concurrent update control.
 In case of concurrent transactions, one will override the others changes.